-(b) Discovery scope and limits. -- Unless otherwise limited by order of the Court in accordance with these Rules, the scope of discovery is as follows:

-(1) In general. -- Parties may obtain discovery regarding any non-privileged matter that is relevant to any party's claim or defense and proportional to the needs of the case, including the existence, description, nature, custody, condition and location of any documents, electronically stored information, or tangible things and the identity and location of persons having knowledge of any discoverable matter.
-It is not ground for objection that the information sought will be inadmissible at the trial.
+- (b) Discovery scope and limits. -- Unless otherwise limited by order of the Court in accordance with these Rules, the scope of discovery is as follows: - (1) In general. -- Parties may obtain discovery regarding any matter, not non-privileged, which matter that is relevant to the subject matter involved in the pending action, whether it relates to the claim or defense of the party seeking discovery or to the claim or defense of any other party any party's claim or defense and proportional to the needs of the case, including the existence, description, nature, custody, condition and location of any documents, electronically stored information, or tangible things and the identity and location of persons having knowledge of any discoverable matter.
+It is not ground for objection that the information sought will be inadmissible at the trial-if the information sought appears reasonably calculated to lead to the discovery of admissible evidence.

-The frequency or extent of use of the discovery methods set forth in paragraph (a) shall be limited by the Court if it determines that: (i) the discovery sought is unreasonably cumulative or duplicative, or is obtainable from some other source that is more convenient, less burdensome, or less expensive; (ii) the party seeking discovery has had ample opportunity by discovery in the action to obtain the information sought; or (iii) the discovery sought is not proportional to the needs of the case, considering the importance of the issues at stake in the action, the amount in controversy, the parties' relative access to relevant information, the parties' resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit.
+The frequency or extent of use of the discovery methods set forth in paragraph (a) shall be limited by the Court if it determines that: (i) the discovery sought is unreasonably cumulative or duplicative, or is obtainable from some other source that is more convenient, less burdensome, or less expensive; (ii) the party seeking discovery has had ample opportunity by discovery in the action to obtain the information sought; or (iii) the discovery is unduly burdensome or expensive, taking into account sought is not proportional to the needs of the case, considering the importance of the issues at stake in the action, the amount in controversy, limitations on the parties' relative access to relevant information, the parties' resources, and the importance of the issues at stake in the litigation discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit.
 The Court may act upon its own initiative after reasonable notice or pursuant to a motion under paragraph (c).